-Last Friday the first Grain Free Low Carbohydrate Family Food workshop took place at Rosemary Cottage Clinic and was by all accounts a real success.
+One Friday last year, the first Grain Free Low Carbohydrate Family Food workshop took place at Rosemary Cottage Clinic and was by all accounts a real success.
 In fact it was oversubscribed, so we are planning further workshops later in the year to cater for the people on the waiting list (see end of this post).

 Who Attended?
 Eight women who were looking for practical ways to feed themselves and their families using more healthy and nutritious principles.
 They needed easy, palatable meal ideas that would be acceptable to the whole family without too much fuss.
 The workshop was tailored to their individual needs as one was intolerant of dairy, one of nightshade family (tomatoes, peppers, aubergines etc) and one of cocao.

 “Great ideas.
 Practical and delicious.
 Great to be tasting everything.”
 (5/5)

 What was the aim?
 When starting a new diet, you need to keep the family on board otherwise their demands can lead to compromising your new principles.
 This workshop aimed to provide practical demonstrations of cooking techniques showing how to use ingredients to create low-carb and grain-free meals that everyone will enjoy.